 Actually, the metadescription is NOT used as a factor weighing in the search rankings, which sometimes causes people to think it is not important from an SEO perspective.
 However, their impact on Click Through Rates can be massive.
 The best way to describe it's importance is that you can see it as a little advertisement for your website, for free...
-Similar to the metatitle, attractive metadescriptions are very important.
+Similar to the page title, attractive metadescriptions are very important.

-The only thing Google really hates is duplicate metadescriptions.
+The only thing Google hates is duplicate metadescriptions.
 They even stated on their webmaster blog that you are better off having empty metadescriptions then duplicate ones.
 If you do not enter the meta description for your pages, Google will just try and take a snippet from the text of your page.
 Usually it will do a pretty good job in doing so, except that it will usually look a bit messy, with sentences broken off, and the use of '....'.

 - If you make sure you limit the description to 160 characters, it will not be broken off, and won't look messy.